bgabbasov/menta-0.3/doc/informal/goal.md

 # Goal
-Class Goal is a SemanticNode that represent goal of this request.
+Class Goal is a SemanticNode that represent goal of the request.

 ```
 class = Insufficient disk space extends Problem description without desired state {